Explore India & Sri Lanka

 Day 7: Pushkar

 It’s an early start for the group today as we make our way to Savitri Temple before dawn, climbing the hill in time to see the sunrise with a warm cup of chai.
 We’ll take a look around and enjoy some time to ourselves, where you could try out a local yoga class or enjoy a massage.
-In the evening, we’ll make our way out to the desert to enjoy a traditional meal made for us by local cameleers.
+In the evening, you can opt to head into the desert to enjoy a traditional meal made by local cameleers (extra cost).

 Day 8: Pushkar to Udaipur

 Making our way further south today, we’ll take a lengthy train ride through the beautiful Indian landscape to Udaipur, best known for its gorgeous lakes and palaces.
 On arrival you’ll get to stroll through the picturesque streets and alleys as our guide takes us to local market places and points of interest.